 DECORATIVE ROSE - Sometimes called Garden Roses or Decorative.
-"Decorative rose" is not an ARS recognized classification but a subjective term used generally to describe varieties that typically do not have classic exhibition form.
-Decorative roses have a bloom form that usually lacks a high centered, circular form; it tends to be loose and informal.
+"Decorative rose" is a subjective term used generally to describe varieties that typically do not have classic exhibition form.
+Decorative roses have a bloom form often exhibiting a flat or cupped center and may display a more informal configuration of ruffled petals similar to the English-Style rose form.
 The term can be applied to roses of all classifications.

-DISBUD - To remove any buds, such as side buds on one-bloom-per-stem roses or the dominate center bud in a spray.
+DISBUD - To remove any buds, such as side buds on one-bloom-per-stem roses or the dominant center bud in a spray.